Part 2 allocation proceeds via the following steps:

 2. Non-chemistry Faculty applications

 If you want to work with a supervisor who is not on the chemistry faculty "eligible" list (who is on that list?) you must submit a project outline and the name of a co-supervisor to Nina Jupp in the Faculty office, by the end of week 3, Hilary term.
-The project will be assessed by the chairman of the Chemistry Academic Board, who must approve both project and co-supervisor before work can start.
+The project will be assessed by the chairman of the Chemistry Teaching Committee, who must approve both project and co-supervisor before work can start.
 The preparation of the project outline is the responsibility of the potential supervisor, but it is in your own interest, as a student, to make sure that the supervisor is aware of, and meets, this deadline.

 3. "Eligible" chemistry supervisor applications